Orange Park, Florida: Geography

-Orange Park is in the northeast corner of Clay County, on the St. Johns River, at (30.168569, −81.708479).
+Orange Park is in the northeast corner of Clay County, on the St. Johns River.
 Orange Park is a suburb of Jacksonville which borders it to the north.
 Greater Orange Park encompasses the unincorporated communities of Fleming Island, Ridgewood, Doctors Inlet, Orange Park South, Lakeside, and Bellair-Meadowbrook Terrace.

 According to the United States Census Bureau, the town has a total area of 13.7 km2, of which 9.4 km2 is land and 4.4 km2 (31.71%) is water.

 Many households are affiliated with the military; NAS Jacksonville is less than 6 mi away.
 Many others are in the medical field.